 - ・Refered article written by non-English with English title, authors names and abstract

-- 1) add like (Article by Japanese (or other language)) after the publication year.
+- 1) Add like (Article in Japanese (or other language))at the end of individual reference.

 - (8) Metrological standards should be written as l (liter / litre), dl, ml, kg, mg, μg, ng, m (meter / metre), cm, mm, μm, nm, hr, min, sec, and so forth.
 No period is to be placed at the end of metrological standards.
 Numbers containing more than three digits should be written with appropriate commas, as in “1,000”.

 - (9) The page number should be inserted at the center of the bottom of each page.

 - (10) Files of figures/illustrations and tables should be separated from the text file.
 The files of tables may be submitted in Excel or Word format.
 The files of figures/illustrations may be submitted in PowerPoint, JPEG, TIFF and other formats.
 For the publication, the publisher may ask authors to submit different file formats for figures.

 - (11) The title of a table should be set at the top of the table.
 The descriptive text and abbreviations used in the table should be set at the bottom of the table.
 The format of tables should be adjusted according to the journal style.

 - (12) Legends for figures/illustrations must be separated from all the figures and should be added after the references following a page break.
 The horizontal size of printed figures should be approximately 70 mm and 142 mm.
 Before the submission, the overall dimensions of figures and sizes of characters should be checked.

 8.If accepted for publication, all manuscripts exceeding more than 15 pages will incur a fee for the extra pages that will be charged to the corresponding author.
 There is no fee for color figures.